creativemarkers/colorborg/readme.md

 # Feature Creep

-1) Random stat checker
+1) ~~Random stat checker~~
-LOGOUT FUNCTION
+LOGOUT FUNCTION add the logged in checker to the logout function
 2) auto sleep for ban evasion
 3) script to install all my dependency on new machines
 4) notification ping if bot fails or gets stuck (prob would need to count fishes)